 Joseph Hopkinson, Joseph Bonaparte’s Great Friend

 A 19th-century lawyer, musician, writer, politician and judge, Joseph Hopkinson was one of Joseph Bonaparte’s closest friends and neighbours in the United States.
-He also composed America’s unofficial national anthem.
+He also composed the lyrics to America’s unofficial national anthem.
 Hopkinson’s wife Emily had a sharp wit and a talent for art and writing.

 A bright young lawyer

 Joseph Hopkinson was born in Philadelphia on November 12, 1770.
 His father was Francis Hopkinson, a lawyer, writer, musician and patriot who signed the Declaration of Independence and may have designed the American flag.
 His mother was Nancy (Ann) Borden, the daughter of Joseph Borden, a prominent New Jersey judge.
 In 1774, Francis and Ann moved to Bordentown, New Jersey.
 The town was named after Ann’s grandfather.
 Young Joseph spent a lot of time there and later inherited the family home.